gtewksbury/Microsoft-Bot-Framework-HOL/lab 1 - Setup/README.md

 In this lab, we'll setup our Visual Studio .NET Bot Framework development environment.
 This includes the following:

 1. Installing the Bot Emulator (used for testing our bot locally)
-2. Adding the Visual Studio 2017 Bot Framework project template
+2. Adding the Visual Studio 2017 Bot Framework project templates
 3. Create and running our first *Hello World* bot project
 4. A quick review of the Bot Builder SDK for .NET